-Here at Springfield we are pleased to be able to offer minimally invasive (keyhole) surgery.
+Here at Springfield Veterinary Group we are pleased to be able to offer minimally invasive (keyhole) surgery.
 Now standard practice for human surgery, keyhole surgery has many benefits:

-Wounds are typically two or three 5mm puncture holes for surgical procedures and one or two 5mm puncture holes for exploratory procedures.
-Post operative pain levels are proven to be lower than for conventional surgery.
+Wounds are typically two or three 5mm incisions for surgical procedures and one or two 5mm incisions for exploratory procedures.
+Post-operative pain levels are proven to be lower than for conventional surgery.

 Some of the procedures we can offer are:

 - Keyhole neutering (ovariectomy) for bitches.

 - Abdominal and chest exploratory surgery for diagnosis and treatment of disease.

 - Removal of retained abdominal testicles.

 - Gastropexy to help prevent GDV (bloat) in large breed dogs.

 - Biopsy of liver, spleen, pancreas, kidneys and tumours in chest and abdomen.